apache/airflow/docs/security.rst

 The Google authentication backend can be used to authenticate users against Google using OAuth2.
 You must specify the domains to restrict login, separated with a comma, to only members of those domains.
+You also need to select an option for `user consent prompt behaviour <https://developers.google.com/identity/protocols/oauth2/web-server#userconsentprompt>`_, one of:

+consent: Prompt the user for consent.
+select_account: Prompt the user to select an account.
+none: Do not display any authentication or consent screens.
+'': the user will be prompted only the first time your project requests access

 .. code-block:: ini